Updated 14 May 2021.

 A static page is a homepage that doesn’t contain blog posts or other regularly updated content.
 Instead, it’s “static,” or unchanging.
 A static front page, also known as a “splash page” or “custom homepage,” can feature whatever you want.

-This should be considered by people who are business owners who prefer having content remain in one place on the website.
+This site should be considered by business owners who prefer having content remain in one place on the website.
 For a blogger, you should consider a more dynamic approach like having the newest content appear at the top of the page.

 Another customization that an admin could add is the Navigation Bar.
 To add this you have to go to the admin dashboard and click Appearance and then Menu (See picture below).